 West Observatory Trail

 The Bronson Caves Trail is one of the easiest in Griffith Park, slightly over half a mile long and with only 95 feet of elevation gain.
 It leads to a famous filming location that among other things was the "Batman Cave" in the 1960s television series.
 It starts at the top of Canyon Drive, which is next to the trail to Mount Lee and the Hollywood Sign.
-You could go out and back on each trail for a double dip of film fun and exercise.
+To find out more about this hike, see the details on the Hikespeake website

 Old Zoo Trail

 Some people say the Old Zoo is one of LA's weirdest (or creepiest) places.
-It was once the zoo, and the ruins of the old animal enclosures make for some of the oddest ruins anywhere.
+It was once the zoo, and what remains of the old animal enclosures make for some of the oddest ruins anywhere.
 It's also an easy half-mile loop hike that only gains 50 feet, and it's dog-friendly.
 You can hike there using these directions from Hikespeak.

 If you're in the mood for a hike through a lush, green environment, this is the one for you.
 The trail borders a stream that's lined with sycamore trees, which creates a lush, green environment.
 In fact, you'll find dozens of kinds of ferns flourishing in Ferndell — which makes it obvious how it got its name.